jakewins/SinglePaged/README.md

 ## Modifying the site online

 If you're not familiar with GitHub, `git` or `jekyll`, no worries!
-You can edit the website directly on github.
+You can edit the website right here on github.

 ### Step one - log in